andersontr15/barbarian-js/README.md

 - Calling this method will create a new component for you and add it to the module
 - Arguments: name, properties, selector, bindTo

+#### makeService

+- Calling this method will create a new service to be injected within your module

 #### interpolate
 - This method will attempt to interpolate all of your controllers bindings within the { } syntax.